Tencent-RTC/obs-trtc/README.md

 # obs-trtc

-Demo for using OBS WHIP to publish a stream to the TRTC service.
+Demo for using OBS WHIP to publish a stream to the TRTC(Tencent Realt-Time Communication) service.

 ## Overview